VidishaSinghal26/TheHotelHub/README.md

 To run Project

-in client --> npm start
+In client --> npm start

-in backend --> npm run dev
+In backend --> npm run dev

 In Client Folder